rsocket/rsocket/Motivations.md

 #### Behaviors

 Beyond the interaction models above, there are other behaviors that can benefit applications and system efficiency.

+##### single-response vs multi-response

+One key difference between single-response and multi-response is how the Reactive Socket stack delivers data to the application: A single-response might be carried across multiple frames, and be part of a larger RS connection that is streaming multiple messages multiplexed.
+But single-response means the application only gets its data when the entire response is received.
+While multi-response delivers it piecemeal.
+This could allow the user to design its service with multi-response in mind, and then the client can start processing the data as soon as it receives the first chunk.

 ##### Bi-Directional